Q-GAP/TrashParty/README.md

 ---

   Post an issue on this repo https://github.com/Q-GAP/TrashParty.
-If it's urgent or there's money involved: email support@peterroto.com
+If it's urgent or there's money involved: [email us](mailto:trashparty@peterroto.com)
   <br />
   <br />
   :octocat: Find our team on GitHub: <br />